MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Applications

 \section{Applications}

-\textbf{Any Joints Any Frame Control .} To control specific joints at particular frames, the spatial control signal can be directly applied to the desired joint and frame in the global position, as the loss function during training is specifically designed for this task.
+\textbf{Any-Joints-Any-Frame Control.} To control specific joints at particular frames, the joint control signal can be directly applied to the desired joint and frame in the global position, as the loss function during training is specifically designed for this task.

-\textbf{Obstacle Avoidance.} Since \textit{inference-time logits and codebook editing} is versatile, it can be compatible with arbitrary loss function.
-The Signed Distance Function (SDF) can serve as a loss function for obstacle avoidance, where the gradient field dictates the direction to repel from obstacles.
-This loss function incorporates a safe distance threshold $d$, beyond which the gradient diminishes to zero, and is defined as:

-where $\text{SDF}_n$ denotes the Signed Distance Function for obstacle $i$ in frame $n$, which can change across frames in the case of moving obstacles.
-While this application is similar to the one proposed by GMD \citep{GMD}, ControlMM offers enhanced functionality by enabling obstacle avoidance for any joint at any frame, rather than being limited to the root trajectory (pelvis) as proposed in GMD.

-\textbf{Body Part Timeline Control.} ControlMM supports motion generation conditioned on multiple joints, enabling control over body parts.
-To support multiple prompts corresponding to various body parts and timelines, ControlMM processes each prompt sequentially.
+\textbf{Body-Part Timeline Control.} MaskControl supports motion generation conditioned on multiple joints, enabling control over body parts.
+To handle multiple prompts corresponding to various body parts and timelines, MaskControl processes each prompt sequentially.
 Initially, it generates motion without any body part control, then iteratively refines the motion by incorporating prompts conditioned on the specified body parts and timeline constraints from the prior generation.
-Since ControlMM allows spatial control signals to target any joint and frame, partial body or temporal frame control is applicable within this framework.
+Since MaskControl allows joint control signals to target any joint and frame, partial body or temporal frame control is applicable within this framework.
 The detail of this process is described in \ref{sec:bodypart}.

+\textbf{Zero-shot Objective Control.} In many human motion generation tasks, motion generation requires adaptation to dynamic constraints at inference time, such as human-scene interaction, human-object interaction, or human self-contact. \textit{Logits Optimization} allows optimization with arbitrary loss functions that take joints and frames as inputs, enabling zero-shot adaptation at inference time.
+However, direct optimization to satisfy arbitrary objective functions can often lead to unrealistic motion.
+To mitigate this, \textit{Logits Optimization} perturbs the logits during the unmasking process, allowing the masked transformer to re-predict them.
+By doing so, it ensures that the generated motion remains close to the learned distribution while still achieving the desired control.